Quasiparticle projection method for dynamically unstable Bose-Einstein condensates: Conclusions

 We have presented a general formalism for performing a time-dependent Bogoliubov analysis of dynamically unstable BECs, extending the quasiparticle projection method of Morgan \textit{et al.} \cite{morgan1998} to the case of a generic complex spectrum.
 By introducing the appropriate left eigenvectors associated with each regime, one can construct a biorthogonal basis of single-frequency modes that enables a complete mode decomposition.
 This framework provides a natural extension of the Bogoliubov theory beyond the stable regime, remaining valid even when the excitation spectrum includes complex or imaginary eigenvalues.

-The method provides a powerful tool for analyzing the onset and development of dynamical instabilities based on a known solution of the GP equation.
+The method provides a powerful tool for analyzing the emergence and development of dynamical instabilities at arbitrary times based on a known solution of the GP equation.
 In particular, it allows one to clarify the validity of the linearity hypothesis for a given set of initial conditions, to identify the modes that contribute most significantly to the instability, and to connect the long-time nonlinear dynamics with the short-time exponential growth of unstable modes predicted by linear stability analysis.
 In a broader sense, this approach can be regarded as analogous to a Fourier analysis of a given signal---here represented by the condensate wave function---carried out using the complete set of Bogoliubov modes appropriate to the system.
 This makes it possible to reconstruct the condensate evolution under arbitrary perturbations, providing a consistent description of unstable dynamics in ultracold gases and, potentially, in other nonlinear systems governed by similar mean-field equations.

 As a proof of concept, we have applied the method to a one-dimensional condensate with attractive interactions, dynamically unstable and evolving into nonstationary localized structures seeded by small perturbations.
 The Bogoliubov quasiparticle projection method is shown to accurately reconstruct the evolved wave function deep in the nonlinear regime, even with a limited number of modes.
 This opens up interesting perspectives for applications to more complex scenarios, such as dynamical instabilities in optical lattices \cite{wu2001,wu2003,fallani2004,modugno2004,desarlo2005}, the roton instability leading to the formation of supersolid structures in dipolar condensates \cite{alana2024}, or vortex-array instabilities in superfluid counterflows \cite{giacomelli2023,hernandez-rajkov24}, to mention just a few examples.
+From a formal perspective, the formulation of canonical equations for the mode amplitudes in the biorthogonal basis \cite{morgan1998} in the presence of a complex spectrum represents an additional interesting direction for future work.